 Employers are required to develop a COVID-19 Safety Plan that outlines the policies, guidelines, and procedures they have put in place to reduce the risk of COVID-19 transmission.
 Employers must involve frontline workers, joint health and safety committees, and supervisors in identifying protocols for their workplace.
-You do not need a formal plan in place to begin operation, but are expected to develop it while protecting the safety of your workers.
+Refer to the COVID-19 Safety Plan OHS Guideline for information about developing a safety plan, including the level of detail required and using supporting documentation.

 Below are answers to questions you may have about developing your plan.

 Do I need to submit my COVID-19 safety plans to WorkSafeBC for approval before re-opening?

-WorkSafeBC will not be reviewing or approving the plans of individual employers, but in accordance with the order of the Provincial Health Officer, this plan must be posted at the worksite.
+Employers do not need to submit their COVID-19 safety plan to WorkSafeBC for approval, but in accordance with the order of the Provincial Health Officer, this plan must be posted at the worksite.
 During a WorkSafeBC inspection, we will ask employers about the steps they have taken to protect their workers or to see the plan if it has been developed.